sitemapxml/USet/README.md

 ```
 Host example.com not found: 3(NXDOMAIN)
 ```
 It means that DNS propagation is not complete and you probably need to wait until it's done.
-Configuring the server without domain name is possible, but in that case you wan't be able to install `Let's Encrypt` SSL certificate.
+Configuring the server without domain name is possible, but in that case you won't be able to install `Let's Encrypt` SSL certificate.